Note: this guide focuses on caring for full-grain, non-suede cow leather. Other types of leather may have different care requirements.

 what to use

-When it comes to leather conditioner, there are two main ingredients: the oil and the wax.
+When it comes to leather conditioner, there are two main ingredients: oil and wax.
 The types of oil and wax can vary, as can the ratio of each in various mixtures of conditioner.
 Different conditioners can affect the look and feel of leather, so it’s worth experimenting to find out what works best on your particular piece.
 You’ll also find special conditioners for other types of leather such as shell cordovan and exotic leathers.

 All leather needs oil of some sort.
 Oil absorbs into the leather and allows the fibers to remain soft and pliable, which protects them from breaking down.
 Neatsfoot and mink, as well as a variety of seed oils, are commonly used.